jakegiltsoff/createportfolio/README.md

 ## Overview

-[Create Portfolio](http://createportfol.io) is a free responsive Wordpress theme aimed at creative (Art, Design, Illustration, Photography, Architecture etc) student's to get a portfolio website as cheap and easily as possible.
+[Create Portfolio](http://createportfol.io) is a guide that takes you through the process of getting a portfolio website up on the internet.
+It covers buying a domain name, setting up hosting, installing Wordpress and the uploading the Create Portfolio theme.
+It then moves on to how to add in and maintain all your content.

-It's accompanied with a guide that takes you through the process of buying a domain name, to setting up hosting, installing Wordpress and the Create Portfolio theme.
-It then moves on to how to add in all your content and customise the look.
+The accompanying WordPress theme is free, responsive and customisable.
+It's aimed at Art, Design, Illustration, Photography and Architecture students to get a portfolio website as cheap and easily as possible.
+A portfolio website can be an invaluable tool in getting a job – so here's your reason to not have one.

 ---